-Abalta is a special school based in Parkmore for students with autism and complex needs.
+Ábalta Special School is a day school based in Parkmore, Galway, Ireland, for students with autism and complex needs.
 Students in the school range in age from aged 4 to 18.
 The multi-disciplinary team of teachers and therapists ensures the delivery of educational programs tailored to the needs of each student as well as supporting those students and their families:

 - The school is a unique facility that provides individualised teaching programs with high staff to student ratios.